alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 * [ED-NeutronRouter](https://github.com/sc-pulgan/ED-NeutronRouter): required
 for SpanshAttack.

+### EDDI speech responder ###

+For the convenience of people that have not been using EDDI in the past, SpanshAttack will deactivate the speech responder automatically to not clutter them with unwanted TTS.

+If you are already an EDDI user and want to keep the default speech responder functionality, you will have to run the `enablespeechresponder` plugin function of the EDDI plugin from your profile’s startup command _after_ the `SpanshAttack.startup` command invocation.

+In order to do that, choose “Other” → “Advanced” → “Execute an External Plugin Function”, choose the EDDI plugin and set the “Plugin Context” to “enablespeechresponder”.

 ## Settings ##

 Because Elite’s keyboard handling is … weird you’ll have to set the key to use